 Local SEO is most important for businesses with local storefronts.
-It could be said that any business serving a local market should be optimizing for local.
+It could be said that any company serving a local market should be optimizing for local.

 This includes industries like restaurants and hospitality, medical or healthcare, law, financial, plumbing or electrical, pet care, real estate, skincare, and so on.

-But another important factor is that global SEO is now more competitive than ever.
-Ranking for your chosen keywords can be a painstaking and laborious process.
+But another critical factor is that global SEO is now more competitive than ever.
+Ranking for your chosen keywords can be a painstaking and challenging process.
 SEO and content marketing always take time to work and should be considered long-term strategies, but you could find yourself grinding your gears for several years before seeing any traction with your marketing.

 Businesses that aren’t finding any success on a global level may also benefit from changing their focus to local, or putting more resources into connecting with local prospects and customers.
 There are fewer competitors in your locality, and you may even be able to carve out a niche for yourself.